Morderon/nwn_2da_tlkify/Readme.md

 ## Known issues:

-SpellDesc field from spells.2da isn't fully supported.
+SpellDesc and Name field from spells.2da isn't fully supported.
 Depending on how you use this tool, the tlk strrefs may change from one use to the next which will cause scroll items to have the wrong description